Qabel/qabel.github.io/_docs/Qabel-Protocol-Drop.md

 To reduce Spam and Denial of Service attacks a proof of work protocol could additionally be implemented (see [Proof of Work](http://qabel.github.io/docs/Qabel-Protocol-ProofOfWork/))

+Both GET and HEAD return a Last-Modified and a X-Qabel-Latest header.
+X-Qabel-Latest essentially is an opaque value (treat it like an ETag) that orders drops.
+This value can be used with X-Qabel-New-Since for race-free and precise semantics.

 #### GET

 The GET method asks for a complete drop or a defined part of the newest entries.